 During the CoP, YBI and our members collaborated to understand what works in achieving better financial health for young entrepreneurs.
 The goal of the session was to collectively and informedly comprehend financial health, including who needs to be involved and what resources are required.
 This was achieved through an exploration of pathways to financial health conducted with an inclusivity lens, aiming to reduce vulnerabilities, enhance equity, and work towards positive norms change.

-The focus on financial health during the CoP allowed us to explore how YBI and our members can better support young entrepreneurs in building resilience, navigating financial health challenges, and achieving their business goals.
+The focus on financial health during the Futuremakers CoP allowed us to explore how YBI and our members can better support young entrepreneurs in building resilience, navigating financial health challenges, and achieving their business goals.
 During the second day of the CoP, members collectively workshopped definitions and conceptualisations of financial health through a participatory session.
 This session built on our earlier work conducted at previous CoPs, which identified barriers to accessing finance and challenges in addressing these barriers.
 Our recent work in Kampala tested our current understanding of financial health.

 The day began with members sharing their insights and work on financial health to date.
 We then collectively reflected on what financial health means for our members’ work and developed a joint understanding of financial health for young entrepreneurs.
 The day included presentations from multiple YBI Futuremakers members on what they have done to tackle identified challenges and how their work aims to lead to better financial health for the entrepreneurs they support.